Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: The basic model: deterministic arrival stream

 \subsection{Solution and convergence of the minimization problem}

-We will now analyze the minimization of the problem described in Definition \ref{def: optimalcosts independent} for the special case with $W_A=0$ representing deterministic demand.
+We now analyze the minimization of the cost function described in Definition \ref{def: optimalcosts independent} for the special case with $W_A=0$ representing deterministic demand.
 Although we can simplify the minimization problem significantly, by using the self-similarity of Brownian motions and by writing the minimization problem as two separate minimization problems, as shown in Lemma \ref{lem: inventory minimization}, the function $F_N$ still has a difficult form, since we have the expression $\max_{i\leq N}Q_i$ in this function.
-In Lemma \ref{lem: minimization problem case WA=0} we give the optimal inventory in order to minimize costs.
+In Lemma \ref{lem: minimization problem case WA=0} we give the optimal base-stock level in order to minimize costs.
 We assume that the holding and backlog costs $h^{(N)}$ and $b^{(N)}$ are positive sequences, and we distinguish three cases.
-First of all, we consider the case that $\gamma_N=Nh^{(N)}/(Nh^{(N)}+b^{(N)})=\gamma\in(0,1)$ for all $N>0$, which we call the balanced regime.
+First of all, we consider the balanced regime $\gamma_N=Nh^{(N)}/(Nh^{(N)}+b^{(N)})=\gamma\in(0,1)$ for all $N>0$.
 Secondly, we consider the quality driven regime, where $\gamma_N\LimitN 0$.
 Finally, we investigate the efficiency driven regime, where $\gamma_N\LimitN 1$.
 All proofs for this section can be found in Appendix \ref{app: proofs basic model - independent}.
 We present numerical results for the three regimes in Section \ref{subsec: numerical results independent}.